 Currently, few offenses in Philadelphia are dealt with more harshly than being arrested for an illegal firearm, gun or weapon.
 Several years ago, if someone was arrested for a gun offense in Philadelphia and had a relatively small criminal record, they could expect low bail and a probationary sentence.
-In this article you will learn what an experienced Philadelphia criminal defense attorney can do in your case and what you should do in the mean time.
+To help those facing charges for firearm possession or other gun offenses, we recommend this article with everything you need to know about fighting gun charges in Philly.

 Today, due to changes in sentencing guidelines and increased media coverage, the average bail for a gun offense is $100,000, and the District Attorney’s Office no longer agrees to probation.
 It is now more imperative than ever to hire a top Philadelphia gun lawyer.

 Many weapons violations and gun offenses arise from complicated situations and are coupled with charges for violent crimes or drug dealing.
 A conviction on these charges can lead to a mandatory minimum sentence of 5 to 10 years in state prison.
 Oftentimes, no guns were recovered from the scene of a violent crime or the gun was in another location when the drugs were being sold.

 In other situations, violent crime and drug arrests become more serious when guns and firearms are involved.
 Simple assault can become aggravated assault or even attempted murder.
 Those accused of violent crimes such as sex offenses, robbery, or domestic violence face the possibility of serving longer sentences in state prison.
 Even carrying a gun in your car or in public without a license can lead to significant jail time.

 Unless you have a skilled lawyer who understands the law and your constitutional rights and makes the right arguments, the facts of your case may not matter and a judge can still sentence you to a mandatory minimum sentence or more.